joe-bennett/telecommunications-churn-project-1/readme.md

 2) Do customers who churn have a higher average monthly service cost that those who do not?

-3) What month are customers most likely to churn and does that depend on contract type?

-4) Does any method of payment have a positive relationship with customer churn?
+3) Does any method of payment have a positive relationship with customer churn?

 Data dictionary:

+Target            Datatype                Def

+churn             object                  yes or no if a customer canceled services

+Feature                                         Datatype                                          def

+payment_type_Mailed check                       uint8                                              yes/no customer pays with mailed check
+payment_type_Electronic check                   uint8                                              yes/no customer pays with e check
+payment_type_Credit card (automatic)            uint8                                              yes/no customer pays with credit card internet_service_type_Fiber optic               uint8                                              yes/no customer has fiber optic internet service internet_service_type_None                      uint8                                              yes/no customer has no internet service
+contract_type_One year                          uint8                                              yes/no customer has a one year contract agreement contract_type_Two year                          uint8                                              yes/no customer has a two year contract agreemnt monthly_charges                                 float64                                            amount customer pays per month